You have to:

 We provide this course in different formats.
 Public and private sessions can last for anything from 45 minutes, half a day or a full day.
 We also provide eCourses that can be done via the Internet at your convenience.
 We welcome enquires for more information and details.

-If you are interested, please complete the form on the left or
+If you are interested, please complete the form on the right or

 We will contact you to discuss your requirements or send you an invoice.